wildtruc/Pci-Passthrough-Handbook/README.md

 This is a pci-passthrough handbook based on my own experience while installing and configuring a Qemu-KVM virtualized OS to play the rares games I own and can't use under Wine layer.

 I wrote the handbook for some french online friends with the same project and the pci-passthrough issues based on 2 Nvidia graphics cards.
-There's many tutorials arround the web, some are very technical, some give how-to from personnal experience (as i'm doing there), but there's only one article taking about the Nvidia card not very fair issue and how-to workaroound it.
+There's many tutorials arround the web, some are very technical, some give how-to from personnal experience (as i'm doing there), but there's only one article taking about the Nvidia card not very fair issue and how-to workaround it.

 I could wrote some blog spot somewhere or add comments to the already existing pages, but I though it should a better way to push it on GIT and give the possibilty to readers to discuss and add their patches, translations and distro specifics to help as many people as possible.

-At this time, the 8th of August 2018, there's only a french handbook, but I'm' hoping there will be more with reader's help in a near future.
+At this time, the 8th of August 2018, there's only a french and eglish handbook, but I'm' hoping there will be more with reader's help in a near future.

 The handbook was wrote afterward, so I have maybe missed some step.
 Tell me please if I did.

  * passthrough_handbook-french (v2018-8-1) .txt format.

+ * passthrough_handbook-english (v2018-8-1) .txt format.

 ------------------------------------------
 ### Scripts
 Most are taken from already existing tutorials and articles pages, some are modified, some are wrote from scratch.

 #### Helpers
-There is probably more scripts that could be wrote to simplify user experience.
+There is probably more scripts that could be wrote to simplify user's experience.
 Add your's or patch with your enhancement.

- - *iommu_group.sh* Will display in clear tabs iommu groups for VGA and Audio after system basic iommu init.
+ - **iommu_group.sh** Will display in clear tabs iommu groups for VGA and Audio after system basic iommu init.

- - *cpu_pining* will display the corresponding processor/thread in .xml syntax for ``virsh edit`` (could/should be enhanced)
+ - **cpu_pining** will display the corresponding processor/thread in .xml syntax for ``virsh edit`` (could/should be enhanced)

 #### System

- - *vfio_bind* override /sys/bus specifics files launched at boot time.
+ - **vfio_bind** override /sys/bus specifics files launched at boot time.
 Copy/paste to /usr/local/sbin after edit to proper pci IDs.